Chapter 30: Jesus' Headship in Large Family Gatherings

 96 Servants of God who were bearing the fruit of the Anointed One were responded to organically (Gal.6:6), not in some salaried, white-collar way as a “peddler of the Word of God.”
 The response materially to those that emanated the Life and Power of their Lord was definitely there, but apparently not much like today’s typical situation.
 Back

-97 Carrying out “God’s Purposes”…by man mating God’s Intention with a world‑system “practicality” and “good ideas,” rather than cleaving to the Spirit of God.
-A book entitled The Church: Ishmael’s Pew or Isaac’s Glory may be available in the future, as time and other resources allow.
+97 Carrying out “God’s Purposes”…by man mating God’s Intention with a world-system “practicality” and “good ideas,” rather than cleaving to the Spirit of God.
+A book entitled Ishmael’s Fading Glory or Isaac’s Ever-Increasing Glory may be available in the future, as time and other resources allow.
 Back

 98 If you’ve never witnessed or experienced such life, which most Sunday morning attenders admittedly have not, then this will seem impossible and impractical to you.
 It’s not!
 Your part?